salrashid123/envoy_ratelimit/README.md

 We would like to setup rate limit controls such that:

 1. Anonymous users (not auth token) are allowed 2 req/min of any service level
-2. Users with auth allowed upto 20 req/min of any service level
+2. Users with auth allowed upto 20 req/min
-3. Users with auth and "enhanced" service level allowed 10 req/min
+3. Users with auth are allowed 10 req/min of "enhanced" service level
-4. Users with auth and "basic" service level allowed 15 req/min
+4. Users with auth and allowed 15 req/min of "basic" service level

-Which means a single authenticated user can make with in one minute
+Which means a single authenticated user can make upto 20 req/min of a combination of service level requests where each level is capped at its global limit (10 for enhanced and 5 for basic).
+The following are valid limit patterns:

 - 15 basic  + 5 enhanced
 - 10 basic  + 10 enhanced